deanebarker/url-stemming/README.md

 **ReorderQuerystringArguments** (bool)
 Querystring arguments will be reordered alphabetically

+**RemoveGlobbing** (bool)
+Double- and single-dot URL segments will be resolved by walking back the parent path when necessary.

 ## Limitations

 There are two known limitations, stemming from the `UriBuilder` library class on which parsing is based.